woodrush/lambdalisp/README.md

 The source code being run is [lambdalisp.ulamb](lambdalisp.ulamb), which is the lambda calculus term shown in [lambdalisp.pdf](lambdalisp.pdf) written in [binary lambda calculus](https://tromp.github.io/cl/Binary_lambda_calculus.html) notation.
 `clamb` automatically takes care of the previously described [Mogensen-Scott encoding](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding)-based I/O to run LambdaLisp on the terminal.
-Interaction is done by writing LambdaLisp in continuation passing style, allowing a Haskell-style interactive I/O to work on lambda calculus interpreters.
+Interaction is done by writing LambdaLisp in continuation-passing style, allowing a Haskell-style interactive I/O to work on lambda calculus interpreters.
 This also allows imperative programming on LambdaLisp with `read` and `print` such as in [read-print.cl](examples/read-print.cl).